CPU multiplier: Basic system structure

 As of 2009, computers have several interconnected devices (CPU, RAM, peripherals, etc. – see diagram) that typically run at different speeds.
-Thus they use internal buffers and caches when communicating with each other via the shared buses in the system.
+Thus, they use internal buffers and caches when communicating with each other via the shared buses in the system.
 In PCs, the CPU's external address and data buses connect the CPU to the rest of the system via the "northbridge".
-Nearly every desktop CPU produced since the introduction of the 486DX2 in 1992 has employed a clock multiplier to run its internal logic at a higher frequency than its external bus, but still remain synchronous with it.
+Nearly every desktop CPU produced since the introduction of the 486DX2 in 1992 has employed a clock multiplier to run its internal logic at a higher frequency than its external bus, yet still remain synchronous with it.
 This improves the CPU performance by relying on internal cache memories or wide buses (often also capable of more than one transfer per clock cycle) to make up for the frequency difference.

 Variants

 Some CPUs, such as Athlon 64 and Opteron, handle main memory using a separate and dedicated low-level memory bus.
 These processors communicate with other devices in the system (including other CPUs) using one or more slightly higher-level HyperTransport links; like the data and address buses in other designs, these links employ the external clock for data transfer timing (typically 800 MHz or 1 GHz, as of 2007).